Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Interpretation Methods

 The training sample for decision trees of a failure unit comprises the selected time-series features of its metrics (as input) and the categorized suspicious score given by the \ours{} model (as target).
 When interpreting a \ours{} model, we are not concerned about the knowledge on which it is unconfident.
 Thus, we categorize the suspicious scores (i.e., $s(v)$ in \cref{eqn:classifier}) into three different categories.
 Specially speaking, if $s(v)>0.9$, then failure unit $v$ is classified as a \textit{faulty} failure unit; if $s(v)<0.1$, then failure unit $v$ is a \textit{normal} failure unit; otherwise, the \ours{} model is \textit{uncertain}.
 With the training samples, we train decision trees which mimic the \ours{} model (part 3 in \cref{fig:global-interpretation}) and classify failure units as ``faulty'' or ``normal.''
 Since failure units in different failure classes contain different metrics, we train a decision tree for each failure class.

 On the trained decision trees, we focus on the decision paths leading to only faulty or normal failure units (part 4 in \cref{fig:global-interpretation}).
 These paths are the diagnosis rules that the \ours{} model learns from historical failures.
 The rules are used to help engineers understand and trust the \ours{} model rather than replace it.
-One the one hand, the performance of the decision trees are still worse than \ours{}.
-One the other hand, the interpretations provided by the decision trees can also make mistakes~\cite{meng2020interpreting}.
+On the one hand, the performance of the decision trees is still worse than \ours{}.
+On the other hand, the interpretations provided by the decision trees can also make mistakes~\cite{meng2020interpreting}.
+As a result, engineers are supposed to pay attention to the qualitative meaning of split conditions (e.g., the success rate of an external service is very low) rather than the specific thresholds.